runeunhjem/qwik-case-study/qwik-case-study.md

 4. **Community and Support:** Growing community contributing to its development.

 [DeveloperTown](https://developertown.com/) has a comparison of popular frameworks with pro's and cons, which can be found here:
-<a href="https://developertown.com/javascript-framework-comparison" title="JavaScript Framework Comparison">JavaScript Framework Comparison</a>
+<a href="https://developertown.com/javascript-framework-comparison" title="JavaScript Framework Comparison" target="_blank">JavaScript Framework Comparison</a>

 ## Use Cases and Applications
 Qwik shines in scenarios demanding rapid load times and interactivity, such as: